solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

       Response generated at: Thu, 15 Dec 2022 15:45:19 GMT
       {{< /highlight >}}

    3. After the 1 minute passes and the cached response becomes stale, send another request to the same endpoint.
 The Envoy caching app is configured to automatically add the `If-Modified-Since` header to each request to trigger the response validation process.
 In addition, the app is configured to always return a `304 Not Modified` HTTP response code to indicate that the response has not changed.
-When the `304` HTTP response code is received by the Gloo Edge caching server, the caching server fetches the original response from Redis, and sends it back to the client.
+When the `304` HTTP response code is received by the Gloo Gateway caching server, the caching server fetches the original response from Redis, and sends it back to the client.

       You can verify that the response validation succeeded when the `date` response header is updated with the time and date of your new request, the `age` response header is removed, and the response body contains the same information as in the original response.
       ```shell